denyncrawford/deno-figlet/README.md

     /_____/  \___/ /_/ /_/ \____/        /_/       /_/    \__, /  /_/   \___/ \__/
                                                          /____/

-**Deno-Figlet** is a JavaScript/Typescript implementation of a FIGfont driver builded and available for Deno 🦕 (Soon browser availability).
+**Deno-Figlet** is a JavaScript/Typescript implementation of a FIGfont driver built and available for Deno 🦕 (Soon browser availability).

 [Figlet](http://www.figlet.org/) is a program for making large letters out of ordinary text.

-If you want to know more about how a Figlet font is builded, please check out [the FIGfont documentation](http://www.jave.de/figlet/figfont.html).
+If you want to know more about how a Figlet font is built, please check out [the FIGfont documentation](http://www.jave.de/figlet/figfont.html).

 > **Notice:** All the fonts in this package are not my property, all credits to their creators (if you want to know who created a font, you can look inside each font).